rambutan32/librambutan/docs/source/troubleshooting.rst

 ----------------------------------------------------------------------

 Don't panic.
-First, make sure that the board is plugged in correctly for program upload, using the instructions given in the :ref:`quickstart <maple-quickstart-upload>`.
+First, make sure that the board is plugged in correctly for program upload.
 If that doesn't work, try using :ref:`perpetual bootloader mode
 <troubleshooting-perpetual-bootloader>`.